-Locally Employed Doctors (LEDs) – pay and work in 2023
+Locally Employed Doctors (LEDs) – pay and work in England 2024/2025

-Find out how the DDRB recommendations impact you and whether you are being over-worked in your current role
+Find out how the DDRB recommendations impact you and whether you are being over-worked in your current role.

 Location: England

-Audience: SAS doctors Junior doctors
+Audience: SAS doctors Resident doctors

 Wallet and notes illustration